 - Options for sharing will display.
 Click Embed.
 An embed code box displays, with some options below it.

 - If the standard embed size of 560 x 315 pixels is suitable for your course purposes then go to step 4 below.
-Otherwise, click on Show more and at Video size, choose the other size options or select Custom size and enter preferred width and height.
+Otherwise, change the numbers corresponding to "width" and "height" (make sure to leave the double quotation marks around the numbers.

 - Select all the code in the embed code box and Copy it.